-These principles will be incorporated into any individual planning processes that lead to supports and services administered across state agencies:
+These principles will be incorporated into any individual planning processes that lead to supports and services administered across state agencies51:

-- 1) Each person and the person's family and/or legal representative shall be permitted to be involved in any evaluation, decision-making and planning processes, to the greatest extent practicable, using whatever communication method the person prefers. - 2) To foster each person's self-determination and independence, the state shall ensure the use of person-centered planning principles at each stage of the process to facilitate the identification of the resident's specific interests, goals, likes and dislikes, and abilities and strengths, as well as support needs. - 3) Each person shall be given the opportunity to express a choice regarding preferred activities that contribute to a quality of life. - 4) The state shall undertake best efforts to provide each person with reasonable alternatives for living and working. - 5) It is the state's goal that all persons be served in integrated community settings with adequate supports, protections, and other necessary resources which are identified as available by service coordination.
+- Each person, the person's family and/or legal representative, and any others chosen by the person shall be permitted to be involved in any evaluation, decision-making and planning processes, to the greatest extent practicable, using whatever communication method the person prefers. - 2) To foster each person's self-determination and independence, the state shall ensure the use of person-centered planning principles at each stage of the process to facilitate the identification of the resident's specific interests, goals, likes and dislikes, and abilities and strengths, as well as support needs. - 3) Each person shall be given the opportunity to express a choice regarding preferred activities that contribute to a quality of life. - 4) The state shall undertake best efforts to provide each person with reasonable alternatives for living, working, and education. - 5) It is the state's goal that all persons be served in integrated community settings with adequate supports, protections, and other necessary resources which are identified as available by service coordination.

-• By June 30, 2015, 600 people will be trained in 'person-centered thinking' and 100 of those will also receive training in 'person-centered planning.'
+By June 30, 2015, 600 people will be trained in 'person-centered thinking' and 100 of those will also receive training in 'person-centered planning.'
 An additional 1,600 people with receive